Zhihong0321/wuxia-battle-simulator/docs/NARRATOR.md

 Finish vs Progressive mode (GUI)
 - Finish mode:
-  - The simulator runs to completion; all events are rendered immediately into the commentary box.
+  - The battle engine runs to completion; all events are rendered immediately into the commentary box.
 - Progressive mode:
-  - The simulator still computes the full event list deterministically.
+  - The battle engine still computes the full event list deterministically.
   - The GUI schedules each narration line with Tk after() according to the user-configured delay (default 0.5s per event).
   - The HP status lines for Team A/B update after each scheduled event to visualize health changes over time.